-The Minnesota Alliance for Response is a statewide network of museums, archives, libraries, performing arts organizations, historic preservation groups, and emergency responders dedicated to preparing for and responding to disasters affecting collections and historic properties.
+The Minnesota Alliance for Heritage Response (MN-AHR) is a statewide network of museums, archives, libraries, performing arts organizations, historic preservation groups, and emergency responders dedicated to preparing for and responding to disasters affecting collections and historic properties.
 The purpose of the group is to share resources and create an environment of cooperation and preparedness in order to reduce the impact of emergency situations on Minnesota collections and historic properties.

 Minnesota is home to a thriving art, culture, and heritage community.
 As an example, there are an estimated 562 historical organizations in the state, ranging from tiny all-volunteer area history museums to the Minnesota Historical Society.
 Minnesota also hosts roughly 7,000 properties listed in the National Register of Historic Places (NR).
 1,600 properties are listed individually and the rest are located within NR-listed historic districts.